mskelton/bytes/bytes/worktree-hook.md

 tags: git
 ---

-I've started to use `git worktree` more lately but one of the pain points I had was that they don't copied ignored files such as `.env` files.
+I've started to use `git worktree`s more lately but one of the pain points I had was that they don't copied ignored files such as `.env` files.
 I found I was able to improve this workflow by adding a `post-checkout` hook.